 The Compilot when used alone can connect to a variety of Bluetooth devices such as tablets and telephones to help the clarity of sound reaching your child’s processors.

-Your Audiologist will be able to help you set up your equipment in an appropriate tuning session.
-This may be several weeks/months following switch on depending upon the progress of programming and the age of your child.
+Your audiologist will be able to help you set up your equipment in an appropriate tuning session.
+This may be several weeks or months following switch on depending upon the progress of programming and the age of your child.

 Additional wireless accessories are also available to purchase directly from the cochlear implant companies.

 In addition, for older children and teenagers, there is a range of equipment for those who use cochlear implants that may help to improve what is heard.